OUSmartInfrastructure/UltrasonicPedestrianSensor/README.md

      111 = 7

 In the code, a sensor with a LOW instantaneous state means no object has been detected within a distance of about 5 inches - 120 inches of that sensor.
 A HIGH state is the reverse of this statement.
 The system scans the status of these sensors constantly to establish one of the finite states listed above.
+000 here means sensors 3, 2 and 1 in that respective order have no lock on any object in that instance.
+101 also means sensors 3 and 1 have a lock but not sensor 2.

-Also, because of the constant delays required for the proper function of the ultrasonic sensor, the maximum number of times a sensor can change it's state in a second is approximately 10.
+Also, because of the constant delays required for the proper function of the ultrasonic sensor, the maximum number of times a sensor can change it's state in a second is approximately 10 (due to the required 100ms delay).

 ## Storing state transitions
 Establishing state changes is one step towards identifying the possibility of a pedestrian crossing but to establish the direction, these states need to be stored and analyzed.
 In C programming, serial data is usually managed using arrays or vectors but arrays require a predetermined size and vectors are a lot harder to manipulate so the storage mechanism of choice was the LinkedList data structure.
 Fortunately a good one has been implemented by Ivan Seidel Gomes and can be obtained from [GitHub](https://github.com/ivanseidel/LinkedList/).